 This course will provide an overview of the current job market and strategies for completing the certification exam and successfully entering the workforce.
 Students will develop necessary skills to becoming a professional.

 All prerequisites must be completed with a grade of C or higher.

-OTA E231 Clinical Practicum - Level IIA 5 c.h.
+OTA E231 Clinical Practicum - Level IIA

-Eight weeks of full-time performance displaying entry-level OTA skills in an Occupational Therapy department working under the supervision of a Registered/Licensed Occupational Therapist or a Certified Occupational Therapy Assistant.
+Two hundred and forty hours of full-time performance displaying entry-level OTA skills in an Occupational Therapy department working under the supervision of a Registered/Licensed Occupational Therapist.